 Guided work experience in tax preparation of federal and state returns provided as a community service with National Volunteer Income Tax Assistance Program.
 Requires a minimum of 50 hours of work after completion of IRS and campus training programs.
-Does not fulfill ACCT major electives requirement.
+Fulfills ACCT major electives requirements.
 Repeatable for a maximum of 6 credits, but only 3 credits may be applied toward the ACCT major.
 Spring.
-Prerequisite: Permission
+Prerequisite: Permission of instructor.